mortazavilab/PyWGCNA/README.md

 # PyWGCNA

-PyWGCNA is a Python library designed to do Weighted correlation network analysis (WGCNA) can be used for finding clusters (modules) of highly correlated genes, for summarizing such clusters using the module eigengene for relating modules to one another and to external sample traits (using eigengene network methodology), and for calculating module membership measures.
-Users can also compare WGCNA from different datasets including single cell gene markers.
+PyWGCNA is a Python library designed to do weighted correlation network analysis (WGCNA).
+It can be used for finding clusters (modules) of highly correlated genes, for summarizing such clusters using the module eigengene, for relating modules to one another and to external sample traits (using eigengene network methodology), and for calculating module membership measures.
+Users can also compare WGCNA networks from different datasets, or to external gene lists, to assess the conservation or functional enrichment of each module.

 ![PyWGCNA overview](docs/PyWGCNA_overview.png)

 ## Documentation
-PyWGCNA's full documentation can be found at [here](https://mortazavilab.github.io/PyWGCNA/)
+PyWGCNA's full documentation can be found [here](https://mortazavilab.github.io/PyWGCNA/)

 ## Installation

-To install PyWGCNA, python version 3.7 or greater is required.
+To install PyWGCNA, Python version 3.7 or greater is required.

 ### Install from PyPi (recommended)
-Install the most recent release, run
+To install the most recent release, run

 `pip install PyWGCNA`

 ### Install with the most recent commits
-git cloning the [PyWGCNA repository](https://github.com/mortazavilab/PyWGCNA), going to the PyWGCNA directory, run
+* Git clone the [PyWGCNA repository](https://github.com/mortazavilab/PyWGCNA), cd to the `PyWGCNA` directory, and run

 `pip install .`

 ## Tutorials

-- [Data input, cleaning and pre-processing](tutorials/Data_format.md): How data format look like
+- [Data input, cleaning and pre-processing](tutorials/Data_format.md): How to format, clean and preprocess your input data for PyWGCNA
-- [Quick Start](tutorials/Quick_Start.ipynb): How to load data into PyWGCNA and find modules and analyse them
+- [Quick Start](tutorials/Quick_Start.ipynb): How to load data into PyWGCNA, find modules, and analyze them
 - [Compare two PyWGCNA objects](tutorials/Comparison_two_PyWGCNAs.ipynb): How to compare two PyWGCNA objects
 - [Compare more than two PyWGCNA objects](tutorials/Comparison_multi_PyWGCNAs.ipynb): How to compare three PyWGCNA objects
-- [Compare PyWGCNA objects to gene marker list](tutorials/Comparison_PyWGCNA_geneMarker.ipynb): How to compare PyWGCNA objects to gene marker from single cell data
+- [Compare PyWGCNA objects to gene marker list](tutorials/Comparison_PyWGCNA_geneMarker.ipynb): How to compare PyWGCNA objects to external gene lists (here shown on marker genes from single-cell data)
-- [Functional enrichment analysis ](tutorials/functional_enrichment_analysis.ipynb): How to perform functional enrichment analysis including GO, KEGG and REACTOME in PyWGCNA object
+- [Functional enrichment analysis ](tutorials/functional_enrichment_analysis.ipynb): How to perform functional enrichment analysis using databases such as GO, KEGG, and REACTOME in PyWGCNA object
 - [Visualize modules as network](tutorials/network_analysis.ipynb): How to visualize PyWGCNA objects as a network
 - [Recover Protein-Protein Interaction](tutorials/protein_protein_interaction.ipynb): How to find and plot PPI using STRING database.